fidelnamisi/sandbox/_posts/2022-08-16-How-To-Read-A-Book.md

 -   The aim of the book is to get readers to be active when reading a book.
 Active reading means asking the book the right questions, in the right order, as one reads.
 As one learns from a teacher by asking questions, so one also learns from a book.
 -   This summary will follow this structure: Question To Be Asked - Reading Level It Pertains To - Reading Stage- Rules for that Stage - Notes to be made.
 But first, some explanatory notes on some of the key concepts in the book.
 -   **On Reading Levels & Their Stages:**
+    -   What are reading levels and how do they differ from reading stage?
     - _Reading Levels are different positions on the qualitative scale of reading.
 The higher the level, the higher the quality of reading and comprehension implied._
     -   _Reading stages are steps within the reading process.
-One step follows from the other._
+One step follows from the other.
+So a reading level consists of various stage.
     -   _Each level is contained in the subsequent level.
 Each stage follows on from the previous stage.
 If you skip the levels, or the stages within the levels, you won't fully understand the book you're reading._
     -   Level 1: Elementary Reading: _The most basic level.
 The Aim here is to understand the words and sentences at the literal level.
 It's what we learn when we learn how to read or learn a foreign language.
 It is not a true level of reading._
     -   Level 2: Inspectional Reading. _The aim here is to get the most out of a book within a given time - usually a relatively short time, and always too short a time to get out of the book everything that can be gotten._
         -   _Stage 1:_ Systematic Skimming or Pre-Reading. _The aim of this stage is to discover whether the book deserves a more careful reading.
-This stage seperates the chaff from the kernels of nourishment._
+This stage separates the chaff from the kernels of nourishment._
         -   _Stage 2:_ Superficial Reading. _The aim of this stage is to form a vague idea of the book in its entirety, by reading it through from start to end quickly and never stopping no matter how hard it gets.
 Similar to speed reading - but with the difference that Superficial Reading is about reading at different speeds._
     -   Level 3: Analytical Reading. _Reading for the sake of understanding._
         -   Thorough, complete or good reading.
 The best reading you can do.
 It makes heavy demands on the reader.